RBAC

 Quick Select

-to give a default set of permissions.
+to give a default set of permissions or set this up using the CLI, API or Terraform.

 The screenshots below show the different Quick select